 Impressing from the first outing at Oulton Park, Ollie dominated qualifying to claim his maiden career pole position by 1.123 seconds.
 He went on to take two further pole positions, six podiums, five fastest laps and 17 out of 19 top-10 finishes on his way to third in the championship.
 Ollie signed off a stellar rookie year with a second place Pro-Am finish on GT Open debut at Barcelona, his first-time pairing with sportscar champion, Bradley Ellis, in the Optimum Motorsport Audi R8 LMS.

-With the invaluable backing of My Possible Self, the innovative mental health self-help app, Ollie made the step up to European GT3 for 2018, contesting the majority of International GT Open rounds alongside his coach and mentor, Ellis.
+With the invaluable backing of My Possible Self, the innovative mental health self-help app, Ollie made the step up to European GT3 in the Audi for 2018, contesting the majority of International GT Open rounds alongside Ellis.

-Although denied a certain first round GT Open win at Estoril due to a gearbox failure, the series debutant had already notched up his first Pro-Am victory come round two at Spa.
+Although gearbox failure denied a certain first round win at Estoril, the series debutant notched up his first Pro-Am victory come round two at Spa-Francorchamps.
 Further class glory came on home ground at Silverstone, while a guest appearance in the GT Cup and hat-trick of dominant victories at Brands Hatch underlined his strong potential.

 Ollie Wilkinson is ready to wrap up his 2019 racing season and first year driving the new Aston Martin Vantage GT3 this weekend, as he heads to Monza, Italy, for the final round of the International GT Open series with Optimum Motorsport.The 23-year-old Yorkshireman...